MadHatterTenSix/challenge-216-intermediate/README.md

 # challenge-216-intermediate
-dailyprogrammer [2015-05-27] Challenge #216 [Intermediate] Texas Hold 'Em 2 of 3 - Winning Hand &amp; Know when to fold 'em

 [2015-05-27] Challenge #216 [Intermediate] Texas Hold 'Em 2 of 3 - Winning Hand & Know when to fold 'em